 The same way a sad song can make you cry, a happy song can boost your mood.
 Put on some upbeat music!
 It could be instrumental or it could have some lyrics.

-Dance to it or listen to it while you do some chores.
+So, turning on your radio, or playing your Spotify playlist might do the trick.
 Without noticing, you’ll be happily tapping your feet to the rhythm.

 Yes, aromatherapy is a thing.
 Don’t underestimate the power of your nose!

 From lavender to freshly brewed coffee, every person enjoys different smells.
 Regardless, we all have in common one thing: our favorite smell puts us in a good mood.